V-Uzunov/ASP-.NET-MVC-CLEAN-TEMPLATE/README.md

 Clean ASP .NET MVC 5 template ready to use.
 Template contains Data with Entity Repositories, Services, AutoMapper, DI Container (Ninject).

-# Guide to setup and run app
+# Guide to setup and run template
-The application is implemented using ASP.NET Framework.
-Using Visual Studio 2017 <br />
 •	Run ASP-.NET-MVC-CLEAN-TEMPLATE app from ASP-.NET-MVC.sln<br />
 •	Rename all repositories with your App name (MyName.Web, MyName.Services ...)<br />
 •	Restore NuGet packages with right click on Solution and click "Restore NuGet Packages"<br />